venkatesh-reddy679/kubernetes-3tier-project/README.md

 -> an EKS cluster with AWS managed node group which is accessible only from within the cluster which will be deployed only in private subnets

 -> a jump server with ssh-key based authentication disabled. connect to the jump server using sessions manager.
-Installing the required tools like aws cli, eksctl, helm, and kubectlpasing the start-up script to the jump server using file **Jenkins-Server-TF/AWS_EKS/module/ec2/user-data.sh**
+Installing the required tools like aws cli, eksctl, helm, and kubectl by passing the start-up script to the jump server using file **Jenkins-Server-TF/AWS_EKS/module/ec2/user-data.sh**

+### jenkins pipeline to deploy the eks cluter